Basque-ing in Northern Nevada Heritage

 Eating at one of Nevada’s many Basque boardinghouses is assuredly the best way to get in touch with this endearing culture.
 But, to dive even deeper into this fascinating heritage, get these dates locked into your 2020 calendar:

-Elko Basque Festival: July 3—July 5, 2020.
+- National Basque Festival in Elko: July 2—July 4, 2021.
 For a deeper dive into this shindig, click here.

 ABOUT THE AUTHOR